ravi4ram/Satellite-Tracker/README.md

  ![results](./img/sats_tracking.png)

+* [31Oct2022]
+    1. Removed "RISAT 2" entry as the satellite has reentered the atmosphere.
 * [02July2020]
     1. TLE archive functionality added.
 When refreshing TLE's after two weeks, old local TLE will now be archived with timestamp attached.
     *  If celestrak.com does not return TLEs (for whatever reason), program will now skip tracing those satellites instead of reporting errors.